barnysanchez/clarku-assignment8/template.md

 In your private repo, ensure that you save your trained ML with following the convention: ***lastname***_week13_model.(extension)

+***DO NOT*** save checkpoints of your model I don't want 50 different files, I am expecting 1 file for your trained model, that's it!

 # Section 5) Inference test of your model (20%)